sunnivmr/tdt4110/README.md

-# tdt4110
+# Assignments in tdt4110
-Mine øvinger fra faget tdt4110
+My assignments in the course TDT4110 - Information Technology, Introduction at NTNU, Trondheim